The major events of each tournament include individual tests, the team round, and the guts round. See testing information for more details.

 Both of our competitions are intended for high school students, but in rare cases, exceptionally strong middle school students have competed at our tournaments.
 Due to space concerns, we will unfortunately be unable to accommodate every team and individual who applies.
 No student may attend both the November and February tournaments.

 Most students compete in teams of 4-6 (November) and 6-8 (February).
-All members of a team must attend school within 150 miles of each other.
+As of Fall 2017, all members of a team must be from a well-defined geographic region which must be contiguous and must not intersect another region: regions can be as small as a single school or as large as a collection of states.
+Obvious gerrymandering is not acceptable.
+This rule is adapted from rule 4 of the American Regional Mathematics League, found on this page.
 Due to space concerns, no organization may send more than 5 teams to the November tournament, or more than 3 teams to the February tournament.
 Students may also apply to participate as affiliated (i.e. affiliated to a competing organization) or unaffiliated individuals, who participate officially in the individual rounds and on unofficial teams (formed day-of) in the team and guts rounds.

 Students and teams unable to participate onsite may enter our unofficial online tournament.